NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 When Railgun is enabled, every page (under a size threshold) is cached on the way out.
 On the next request, if the entry was in Cloudflare's edge cache and our cache (keyed by URL), we still ask the web server for it.
 But instead of sending the whole page back to Cloudflare, it only sends a diff.
-That diff is applied to their cache, and served back to the client.
+That diff is applied to their cache and served back to the client.
 By nature of the pipe, it also meant the [gzip compression](https://en.wikipedia.org/wiki/Gzip) for transmission moved from 9 web servers for Stack Overflow to the 1 active Railgun box...so this had to be a pretty CPU-beefy machine.
 I point this out because all of this had to be evaluated, purchased and deployed on our way.